 The Togetsu-kyo Bridge is another cool attraction in Arashiyama.
 The bridge may look like an ordinary wooden bridge, but there is 400 years of history behind it.
 It’s only a few minute walk from the Bamboo Forest and the Tenjyuri Temple.
 They say that during Sakura (cherry-blossom) season and foliage peak, tons of people would stand on the bridge to enjoy the view Arashiyama mountain and Katsuna River has to offer.

 The first thing you see when you enter the entrance of the Iwatayama Monkey Park is a nice little shrine.
 We were too excited to see the monkeys so we didn’t spend too much time here.

-After hiking up for about 20 minutes and wondering if we were ever going to get there, we finally came across these cute guys!
+After hiking up for about 20 minutes (mostly in the shade) and wondering if we were ever going to get there, we finally came across these cute guys!

-If you want to feed the monkeys, there is a designated house where you can go in, spend 100 Yen to get a bag of apples and feed them through the fence.
+You can feed the monkeys at the monkey park?
+There is a designated house in the Monkey Park where you can go in, spend 100 Yen to get a bag of apples and feed the monkeys through the fence.
 Some of the big monkeys can get really greedy and bully the tiny ones out of the way.
 I think it’s great that humans are the ones in a cage while the monkeys run free and enjoy their days.

 After feeding them the whole bag (I’m not sure why they are not fatter considering how often people feed them), we decided to explore the area a little bit more.

 We didn’t realize we had hiked up so much to have this breathtaking panorama view of Kyoto from the Iwatayama Monkey Park!
 You can actually see the tower near Kyoto station in the photo.

 We also found some cuties while we were exploring the area on our own (still within the monkey park).
-For your safety, the park prohibited us from getting too close to them, stare them into the eye, or touch them.
+For your safety, the Iwatayama Monkey Park prohibited visitors from getting too close to the monkeys, stare them into the eye, or touch them.

 One last stop at the shrine before heading out to stuff ourselves!